skrollme/homebridge-eveatmo/README.md

 ### notes
 - Do not reduce *ttl* further until you are testing/debugging.
 I recommend to use the mockup-api in this cases if you don't want to get soft-banned at the netatmo-API.

+## history

+### 0.2.3
+- Refactoring/Renaming (could break exisiting setups, so remove and re-add as new devices).
+- Switched room-device's main service to AirQualitySensor and added CO2-Characteristic.
+This should default Home.app let recognize it as supported sensor

+### 0.2.2
+- Removed some homebridge-logspammer (sorry)

+### 0.2.1
+- Added rain-accessory (if present at netatmo station)

+### 0.2.0
+- Added temperature/humidity sensors as separate services to be recognized by default home.app

+### 0.1.0
+- Initial working state which was adapted (copied) from homebridge-netatmo

 ## todos
 - <del>maybe refactoring to split characterstics into separate services (better functionality in Apple's default home.app)</del>
 - trying to integrate <del>rain-sensor and</del> wind-sensor
-- adding CO2 [ppm] or maybe just "CO2 detected" to indoor devices
+- <del>adding CO2 [ppm] or maybe just "CO2 detected" to indoor devices</del>
 - researching/testing/implementing Eve's history-functionality (see: [https://gist.github.com/0ff/668f4b7753c80ad7b60b](https://gist.github.com/0ff/668f4b7753c80ad7b60b))
 - testing
 	- overall functionality